cscorley/dissertation/chapters/3_flt/3_discussion.md

 detail.
 We will first discuss all systems, and then each subject system in turn.

-For the 775 queries across all systems, 155 queries returns the same effectiveness measure in both approaches, or about 20.0% of the time.
+For the 1055 queries across all systems, only 755 were successful.
+That is, 300 queries did not retrieve any files identified as changed by fixing the related issues.
+These are likely caused by files that were removed over time and did not make it into release and highlights the volatility of software developement.
+155 queries returns the same effectiveness measure in both approaches, or about 20.0% of the time.
 Of these 155 queries, 139 (17.93%) have an effectiveness measure of 1 (the best possible measure) for both approaches.

 After excluding the 155 queries in which ranks which are the same, 87 (11.2%) of the remaining 620 queries have effectiveness measures is within 1 rank of